 You can find out about local primary, secondary and special needs schools by accessing the official database, which provides information on Ofsted reports and school performance.

-If you need to take time out of your studies for Maternity or Paternity leave, there are processes in place for this at Keele.
+If you need to take time out of your studies for Maternity or Paternity leave, we have processes in place to support you.

-If you require a short term period of leave, you can talk to your school about the possibility of arranging this.
+If you require a short term period of leave after the birth, you can talk to your school about the possibility of arranging this.

-For longer term periods of leave there is a Leave of Absence process, which is usually for a semester or a whole academic year.
-If you would like to discuss your options please contact the Student Support Team.
+For longer term periods of leave there is a Leave of Absence process, which would mean suspending your studies for the remainder of the current academic year and returning for a repeat period the following year, at the start of the required semester.
+If you would like to discuss your options please contact your Student Experience and Support Officer.

 Tel: 01782 734481